 By law, the FDA has the right to test and analyze any domestic or imported product at its laboratories to determine if the product is free of contamination.
 FDA officials carry out routine inspection and analysis of imported foods at the port of entry and at the retail level.
-FDA has the mandate to seize and destroy any product that is contaminated.
+FDA has the mandate to seize and destroy any product that is contaminated or otherwise noncompliant.

-According to the Pesticide Control and Management Act (Act 528, 1996) 'no person shall import, export, manufacture, advertise, distribute, sell or use pesticides in Ghana unless the pesticide has been registered by the Environmental Protection Agency(EPA) in accordance with the Act'.
-The EPA is the lead authority in pesticide management and performs this role by liaising with other agencies such as the Plant Protection and Regulatory Services (PPRSD) of Ministry of Food and Agriculture that regulates and approves agricultural pesticides.
+According to the Pesticide Control and Management Act (Act 528, 1996) "no person shall import, export, manufacture, advertise, distribute, sell or use pesticides in Ghana unless it has been registered by the Environmental Protection Agency (EPA) in accordance with the Act".
+The EPA is the lead authority in pesticide management and performs this role by liaising with other agencies such as the Plant Protection and Regulatory Services Division (PPRSD) of MOFA that regulates and approves agricultural pesticides.